shivshankardayal/full-website/algebra/source/complex_numbers_solutions_1.rst

        \frac{A^2}{y + iz -a} + \frac{B^2}{y + iz -b} + ... + \frac{H^2}{y + iz
        -h} = y + iz + l

-    Multiplying and dividng each term with conjugate of denominator we get
+    Multiplying and dividing each term with conjugate of denominator we get

     .. math::
        \frac{A^2(y - a -iz)}{(y - a)^2 + z^2} + \frac{B^2(y - b -iz)}{(y -